Sugarbug1211/Sugarbug1211.github.io/index.md

 ## Starter Projects:
 ### - [Starter Project 1](https://sugarbug1211.github.io/Beginning%20Projects/prg1.htm)
 This was the first projects that I did.
-In this project I was practicing using different headings (h1, h2, etc.) and center alignment.
+In this project I was practicing using different headings and center alignment.

 ### - [Starter Project 2](https://sugarbug1211.github.io/Beginning%20Projects/prg2.htm)
 This was the second project that I did.
 In this project I was practicing using highlights and text color.